(Disclosure: Some of the links below may be affiliate links)

 6. Suspend base insurance during military service

 This tip is very specific.
-If you are serving in the army for more than 60 days, you are covered by the military insurance.
+If you serve in the army for over 60 days, military insurance will cover your health insurance.
 Since most men do a military service of about four months, this could mean a nice saving.

 Unfortunately, this is not possible for annual repetition courses since they last less than 60 days.